 John Welch

-John Welch was born 1810, Overton, Flintshire; the younger brother of Edward Welch and first moved to the Isle of Man in 1830 as assistant to his brother Edward and Joseph Aloysius Hansom.
-It was this later partnership, after many successes in North Wales and Northern England that had been invited to design King Williams College on the island.
-Shortly afterwards however this partnership was bankrupted by problems associated with the building of Birmingham Town Hall.
+John Welch was born in 1810, at Overton, Flintshire; the younger brother of Edward Welch.
+He first moved to the Isle of Man about 1830 as assistant to his brother Edward and Joseph Aloysius Hansom.
+It was this later partnership, after many successes in North Wales and Northern England, that had been invited to design King William’s College on the island.
+Shortly afterwards however this partnership was bankrupted because of problems associated with the building of Birmingham Town Hall.
 Although John was probably involved, he escaped bankruptcy.
-Edward Welch left the Island before the completion of King William's College but John Welch remained, claiming to have altered the design of the tower.
+Edward Welch left the Island before the completion of King William's College, but John Welch remained, claiming to have altered the design of the tower.
+The Manx Advertiser 18 Nov 1834 and subsequent issues carried the following advertisement for his services: John Welch Architect Begs respectfully to inform the Public that he has prepared a number of designs for Cottages, Villas etc in a variety of styles to which he has endeavoured to combine Economy of Arrangement and Design with a degree of Taste and Appearance.
+To the Gentlemen who would so honour him by a call they are open for inspection at his office, Athol Court, every day from 10 to 4.

 In 1836 he had an address on North Quay, Douglas, and advertised his services as 'architect, civil engineer and general surveyor'.
-He entered into partnership with John Moore, a builders' merchant who went into bankruptcy in 1837 (a letter in Manx Liberal 19 Dec 1840 complained re non-payment of debts 'It is now three years since the firm of Welch and Moore was dissolved and the latter been insolvent...').
-Again in 1838 he entered into partnership under the style Welch and Webbe, with a Mr Webbe (about nothing is known) acting as resident architect.
+He entered into partnership with John Moore, a builders' merchant who went into bankruptcy in 1837 (a letter in Manx Liberal 19 Dec 1840 complained re non-payment of debts 'It is now three years since the firm of Welch and Moore was dissolved, and the latter been insolvent...').
+Again in 1838 he entered a partnership under the style Welch and Webbe, with a Mr Webbe (about nothing is known) acting as resident architect.

 Address